-Underlayment: The underlayment should be one layer of quality synthetic underlayment or 30# felt.
-The underlayment should have a 2" side lap and a 6" end lap.
+Underlayment: The underlayment should be one layer of Titanium or 30# felt.
+The Titanium should have a 2" side lap and a 6" end lap.
 The underlayment should be fastened to the deck with galvanized roofing nails with tin caps 12" on center in the field and 6" on center at the sidelaps.